Quantifying Privacy Risks of Public Statistics to Residents of Subsidized Housing: Synthetic microdata

-\textbf{Simulating missing values.} The synthetic microdata from {\ppmf} includes only categorical household sizes up to 7+---so that we can compute statistics on block population, we simulate household sizes 7 and above by sampling from the {\pums} empirical distribution.
-Specifically, given a row in {\ppmf} $\tilde{d}$ and the $M$ {\pums} samples for the geographic state to which the row belongs, we draw household sizes above 7 from

-{\ppmf} also does not include the number of children $c$---only whether a household has children $\ind(c > 0)$.
-Similarly, we sample the number of children in the household from the conditional empirical distribution
+\inlinesection*{Simulating missing values.} The synthetic microdata from {\ppmf} includes only categorical household sizes up to 7+.
+So that we can compute statistics on block population, for each record in {\ppmf} with household size >7, we simulate the exact household size by sampling from the empirical distribution of household size in households with matching attributes in {\pums}. {\ppmf} also does not include the number of children $c$---only a binary indicator for whether a household has children.
+So similarly, for each record in our synthetic microdata, we sample the number of children in the household from the distribution of number of children in households with matching characteristics in {\pums}.

-\textbf{Simulating {\hud} attributes.} {\ppmf} also does not specify which households live in subsidized properties or their bedroom counts---but these variables are necessary for determining whether a synthetic household is living in violation of the ``two heartbeats'' rule.
+\inlinesection*{Simulating {\hud} attributes.} {\ppmf} also does not specify which households live in subsidized properties or their bedroom counts---but these variables are necessary for determining whether a synthetic household is living in violation of the ``two heartbeats'' rule.
 We do not have an empirical estimation of the joint distribution of subsidized status, bedroom counts, and the other {\ppmf} characteristics $\tilde{d}$.
 Instead, we take the {\hud} counting queries as a set of independent empirical priors $\{\hat{p}_l\}$ over $\{d_l\}$, the binary attributes counted in {\hud} (householder race/ethnicity $r^j$ and whether the household has children $\ind(c > 0)$).
 To simulate $\tilde{s}$, a binary indicator for whether a household $\tilde{h}$ lives in a subsidized property, we draw $N_s$ households for each block with the heuristic likelihood

 Similarly, to simulate the number of bedrooms in each subsidized household, we take the empirical probability $\hat{p}_b$ of a bedroom count $b$ (0 or 1, 2, or 3+) as an independent prior.
 Then, we control the violation rate with a parameter $\alpha$, sampling $\tilde{b}$ from $\hat{p}_b\alpha^{\text{violation}(b, \tilde{x})}$.
 Our main results set $\alpha=\synthalpha$ so as to reduce the synthetic rate of violation among subsidized households to {\synthpercentviolationsec}, close to the rate reconstructed from public data.
-(Future work will explore other rates of violation.)
 Violations are spread fairly evenly across blocks in our simulation---{\synthblocksviolationpercent} of blocks have at least one violation.